AotrsCommander/Aotrs_Liches_and_Skeletons/README.md

 Emo on Discord for helping with the coding for GenePrunderExtension code to deal with the errant ears and noses!

+Dexter-Feldoh III on Discord for firstly trying to help me blunder through realising C# coding was a step too far and then generously doing the C# coding for the lich transformation book.

 Contents:

 Two skeleton xenotypes: Spirit-Bound Lich and Animated Skeleton